Skip to main content

 3. Follow Remediation Guidance

-Review the remediation section for each finding to understand:
+Review the remediation section for each category, for each finding, to understand:

 • What specific changes are needed to fix the vulnerability